aisobran/Adv-ML-NFL/README.md

 #Algorithms
 1. Deep Belief Nets - Structure of deep belief nets will be varied and compared to determine the most useful structure.
 Use in play by play data can be represented as a time-series.
 Application of deep belief nets has been successfully applied to time-series data in previous work using time-series data [8] by treating the previous historical data as the feature set.
-2. SVMs with Kernel Transformations -
+2. SVMs with Kernel Transformations - The NFL game prediction has been previously done using SVM and kernel transformations in [5] and it it uses linear, polynomial and tangent kernels.
+This can be applied to perform play prediction.
 3. Reinforcement Learning -
-4. Hidden Markov Chain -
+4. Hidden Markov Chain - Markov Models can be used to predict plays by assessing the current state if the game.
+This can be used as another strategy to predict plays wihtout considering the sequence of previous plays.
+A Markov model of football has be described in [9].
 5. Logistic Regression - This will be used as a benchmark as previous work has mainly used logistive regression for prediction.
 6. Ensemble of the above -

 #Optimizations

-1. Particle Swarm Optimization - This optimization tachnique to determine the most useful structure for deep beleif nets was used for optimizing deep belief nets in previous work [8].
+1. Particle Swarm Optimization - This optimization technique to determine the most useful structure for deep beleif nets was used for optimizing deep belief nets in previous work [8].
 We will apply it to deep belief nets as well as the other techniques listed above.
 2. Differentiating Evolution - This optimization technique will be used on the above algorithms.
 Comparisons will be made between this and particle swarm optimization.

 #Study Plan